 A needlessly contentious topic, global warming is like gravity: it doesn't matter whether or not you believe in it.
 It's still real.
-The evidence is overwhelming and irrefutable.
-And I'm personally witnessing some of its effects.
+The evidence is overwhelming and irrefutable—and humans are to blame.
+I'm personally witnessing some of its effects.

 Shortly after purchasing the property in 2013, I began to notice some of the trees were dying.
-Now, five years later, I see many more hardwoods suffering the same fate, and I've attempted to find out why, consulting with local tree experts and doing extensive research online.
+Five years later, I've seen many more hardwoods suffering the same fate, and I'd attempted to find out why, consulting with local tree experts and doing extensive research online.
 Was it insects?
 Disease?
 Bad vibes from me?

 Turns out it's global warming.
 The hardwoods—oak, maple, etcetera—are more sensitive to temperature changes than the softwoods, like beech; they prefer a cooler climate.
 So, they're "migrating" north to more suitable environs.
 All of the trees shown above were alive when I moved here; they are but a few of the dozens I'm currently losing.

-As if that wasn't bad enough, scientists are now reporting significant global declines in insect populations, which is having a devastating impact on many bird species, crop pollination, and the global biosphere as a whole, with bees, ants and beetles disappearing eight time faster than mammals, birds and reptiles.
-Perhaps not surprisingly, I've noticed a decline in insects, birds and bats since I've moved here; the science reports explain and confirm my own observations; indeed, all of the signs point to a sixth mass extinction event.
+As if that wasn't bad enough, scientists are now reporting significant global declines in insect populations, which is having a devastating impact on bird species, crop pollination, and the global biosphere as a whole, with bees, ants and beetles disappearing eight time faster than mammals, birds and reptiles.
+Perhaps not surprisingly, I've noticed significantly fewer insects, birds and bats over the years since I've moved here; the science reports explain and confirm my own observations; indeed, all of the signs point to a sixth mass extinction event.

 Copyright © 2017-2019 by David K. Smith.
 All Rights Reserved.